0xharib/0xharib.github.io/_posts/2023-08-12-countercultural-copernicus.md

 ## Reality vs Perception

 I went about my early 20s armed with this sort of naive scientific idealism.
+If someone said:
-If someone talked about how the world isn't what you think it is, I would interpret that statement in purely scientific terms, i.e things like:
+**the world isn't what you think it is**
+I would interpret that statement in purely scientific terms, i.e things like:

 1. Colours were not absolute but simply the brain's helpful interpretation of different EM wavelengths.
 ![Blackhole]({{ site.baseurl }}/assets/images/2023/reality_blackhole.png)

-2. Your brain sees your nose all the time but chooses to ignore it.
+1. Your brain sees your nose all the time but chooses to ignore it.
 ![Rhino]({{ site.baseurl }}/assets/images/2023/reality_rhino.png)

-3. Even the passage of time could be an illusion created by your brain in order to facilitate the perception of reality.
+1. Even the passage of time could be an illusion created by your brain in order to facilitate the perception of reality.
 ![Rovelli]({{ site.baseurl }}/assets/images/2023/reality_rovelli.png)

-4. Human beings are inherently rational.
+1. Human beings are inherently rational.
 All of this can be expressed mathematically using game theory & loss aversion.
 ![Books]({{ site.baseurl }}/assets/images/2023/reality_books.png)

 ## Truth vs Culture